oneeve8/kobble-data/content/tutorialnarrative3.md

 If you cut or copy, then the paste option will also appear.
 If you tap paste, the last item that you cut or copied will be pasted by tapping it.

 ***

 If you are a student, you may want to keep track of your study notes, or even create a presentation that you could use as flash cards for memorising.
 You could create reports or a slide show for a speech presentation.

 If you are a teacher, you could create a whole study unit on a particular topic with information that you want your students to read and learn.
 You could put your lecture notes on a slide presentation.

-Or, if you are the type of person who just likes to collect all kinds of information, you may even want to create your own personalised knowledge base wiki
+Or, if you are the type of person who just likes to collect all kinds of information, you may even want to create your own personalised knowledge base wiki.

 When the recipient follows you,